-Chris has been supporting Unicef’s projects since 2009 through his role as an International Inspiration Ambassador and was appointed a Unicef UK Ambassador in 2013 in recognition of his valuable contribution to our work.
+Chris has been supporting UNICEF UK’s projects since 2009 through his role as an International Inspiration Ambassador and was appointed a UNICEF UK Ambassador in 2013 in recognition of his valuable contribution to our work.

-In 2017, Chris travelled to Madagascar to see Unicef’s work to prevent and treat malnutrition.
+In 2017, Chris travelled to Madagascar to see UNICEF UK’s work to prevent and treat malnutrition.
 Travelling to Antsirabe in the central highlands, Chris visited a hospital where children who have more complicated cases of malnutrition are being treated and given therapeutic milk and peanut paste.
 He also visited some community nutrition centres, where he witnessed children being measured and weighed to check their progress, and met families who were being educated about the importance of good nutrition and how to cook healthy, balanced meals.

 In 2014, Chris travelled to Malawi, where he saw how bicycles are a life-saving means of delivering medicine and health care to remote communities.
 Following on from that visit Chris proudly represented the Glasgow Commonwealth Games and Unicef partnership, making a live appeal to the public for donations with James McAvoy at the Opening Ceremony, which resulted in a total of over £5 million being raised.